BetterThanTomorrow/calva/docs/readthedocs/source/formatting.md

 3. then hit `tab`, and see what happens.

 (This particular setting is experimental and known to cause trouble together with namespaced keywords.
 Consider using `ctrl+alt+l` instead of `tab` as your formatting command, instead of enabling this setting.)

+**NB:** The hot reloading of the config file does only work for files inside the project directory structure.

 ### Indentation rules